 - You will want to have a perimeter drain and a sump pump to avoid any groundwater seeping into your mechanical room.

 - You will need to allow a 3ft minimum (4ft preferred) swing for your mechanical room doors.
 This area should be finished with retaining walls.

-- If you are back-filling against your Modpool, we recommend a vapor barrier between the Modpool and the back-fill.
+- If you are back-filling against your Modpool, we recommend a vapour barrier between the Modpool and the back-fill.

 To retain access to your mechanical room, you would need to extend your "dig out" by an additional 4' in length around the seating end of your pool to accommodate a drop-down access space.
-Most clients have some sort of decking concept on a hinge over this hole in the ground.
-Here are some examples: Example 1 Example 2 Example 3
+Most clients have some decking concept on a hinge over this hole in the ground.
+Here are some examples: Example 1, Example 2, Example 3